The Physiological Sigh: Fast Relief for Stress with DBT

 - Smart reminders: When repeated diary cards show evenings are tough, the app nudges you with a “Try a physiological sigh?” notification.

-- Skill stacking: Marsha recommends complementary skills (Opposite Action, Self-Soothe, Check the Facts) based on the situation you describe.
+- Skill stacking: Marsha can suggest complementary skills (Opposite Action, Self-Soothe, Check the Facts) based on the situation you describe.

 - Progress dashboards: Track how often you deploy the sigh, what emotions were present, and how your effectiveness ratings change over time.